atdd-bdd/GherkinExecutorForJava/README.md

 directory The first scenario shows a calculation from Fahrenheit to Celsius.
-When it is translated, three files are created - one is a unit test file, one is glue code which is revised to connect to the production code, and the third is a data file which declares the classes used to connect the unit test code to the glue code.
+When it is translated, three files are created - one is a unit test file, one is glue code which is revised to connect to the production code, and the third is a data file which declares the class used to connect the unit test code to the glue code.
 The full code is shown later.
 ```
 Scenario: Temperature